fleetdm/fleet/handbook/business-operations/README.md

    - [ ] _Equity:_ Specify the number of shares, then highlight the number of shares with a link to the candidate's personalized copy of the "Exit scenarios" spreadsheet.
    - [ ] _Other information_: Read the offer email very carefully and double-check correctness versus the equity plan, especially in regards to salary, equity, and start date.
 5. **Send offer:** Once both documents are complete, send the offer email:
-   - To: The candidate's personal email address
+   - To: The candidate's personal email address _(use the email from the CEO interview calendar event)_
    - Cc: Zach Wasserman is included as a recipient, but will not participate in the email thread until after the offer is accepted.
    - Subject: "Full time?"
    - Body: _(The offer email is copied verbatim from Google Drive into Gmail as the body of the message, formatting and all.)_
    - Sending: _(When sending the offer, Gmail will automatically offer to change the permissions of the exit scenarios sheet so it is accessible to the candidate.
 Choose to grant the candidate **"Edit"** access.)_
+6. **Archive channel:** Post to the `hiring-xxxxx` Slack channel to let folks know the offer was sent.
+Then archive and close the channel.
+(It can always be reopened, as needed.)

 ### Steps after an offer is accepted